 providing the Registrar with data to verify the matters in Operating Requirements 7.7(a), (b) and (c) and the identity of the Signer.

-Verifying No Alteration
+Verifying no alteration

-The ELNO must ensure that the ELN has an effective means of enabling the Registrar to verify that each Digitally Signed electronic Document presented to the Registrar has not been altered in any way since it was executed.
+The ELNO must ensure that the ELN has an effective means of enabling the Registrar to verify that each Digitally Signed electronic Registry Instrument or other electronic Document presented to the Registrar has not been altered in any way since it was executed.

 Notification of Jeopardised Conveyancing Transactions